v1kra3/ELK-Installation/README.md

 ```
 sudo nano /etc/kibana/kibana.yml
 ```
-3. Delete the # sign at the beginning of the following lines and enter the details to activate them:
+3. Delete the # sign at the beginning of the following lines and enter the details to activate them and save the yml file:
 ```
 #server.port: 5601
 #server.host: "Your-system-IP"